Papa John's (PZZA)

 8. Operating Margin

-Looking at the trend in its profitability, Papa John’s operating margin decreased by 3.6 percentage points over the last year.
+Analyzing the trend in its profitability, Papa John’s operating margin decreased by 3.3 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Papa John’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 9. Earnings Per Share

-In Q3, Papa John's reported adjusted EPS of $0.32, down from $0.43 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Papa John’s full-year EPS of $1.72 to grow 23.7%.
+In Q4, Papa John's reported adjusted EPS of $0.34, down from $0.63 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 3.8%.
+Over the next 12 months, Wall Street expects Papa John’s full-year EPS of $1.43 to grow 30.1%.

 10. Cash Is King

-Taking a step back, we can see that Papa John’s margin expanded by 1.7 percentage points over the last year.
-This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability fell.
+Taking a step back, an encouraging sign is that Papa John’s margin expanded by 1.3 percentage points over the last year.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability fell.

 11. Return on Invested Capital (ROIC)